-One of the easiest things to do during bereavement is to deny self care.
+One of the easiest things to do during bereavement is to deny self care, often because of the stress that comes with being overwhelmed.
 However, at this point, it's one of the most important things a person can do to help get through the otherwise impossible time.

 Self care can come in many forms and finding the right type will depend on what the individual enjoys and can help them relax.

 However, the basics of drinking water to stay hydrated, eating healthy food to ensure the body has nutrients, getting 7-8 hours of sleep, and moving the body to stay healthy should be addressed first.